Accelerating Kernel Classifiers Through Borders Mapping: Case studies

 Depending on how much the dataset is reduced, sub-sampling should be done with at least some care.
 On one hand, a more sophisticated sub-sampling technique might be considered a method on its own, comparable with the borders technique, but also likely requiring multiple training phases using the original technique thus making it significantly slower.
 On the other hand, at minimum we should consider the relative size of each class distribution.
 If there are roughly the same number of classes, then for small sub-samples the relative numbers should be kept constant.
 The \dataset{shuttle} dataset, however, has very uneven class numbers so it was sub-sampled differently in order to ensure that the smallest classes retain some membership.
 Let $\classsize_i$ be the number of samples of the $i$th class.
 Then the sub-sampled numbers are given: \begin{eqnnon} \classsize^\prime_i = \subsample(\classsize_i) \classsize_i \end{eqnnon} The form of $\subsample$ used for the \dataset{shuttle} dataset was: \begin{eqnnon} \subsample(n) = \submultcoef n^{-\subexp} \end{eqnnon} where $\submultcoef=\classsize_1^\subexp$, $0 < \subexp < 1$ is determined based on the desired total fraction and $\classsize_1$ is the number of samples in the smallest class.
 To understand how this functional form was chosen, please see Appendix \ref{shuttle_subsampling}.

 The results of the sub-sampling exercise are shown in Table \ref{subsampling_table}.
 This gives us a clearer understanding of whether or not and when SVM acceration through borders sampling is effective.
-In some trials the speed increase is enough that even the AGF-borders method will provide an improvement over a sub-sampled SVM model, the results for AGF being wholly disappointing.
-And in a few trials, the speed increase is so great, SVM cannot match the borders method even through sub-sampling.

-AGF-borders never beats SVM in skill and rarely even equals KNN even though it's essentially the same method but using a more sophisticated kernel and with the borders training applied.
-Nonetheless, there is good reason to develop the method further: training time varies with the number of training samples ($O(n)$) rather than with the square ($O(n^2)$).
-This is apparent for the largest datasets with more than a few thousand training samples at which point the AGF-borders method starts to train faster than SVM.

-There are at least three major sources of error for the AGF-borders technique.
-First, the kernel method upon which it is based is only first-order accurate.
-In particular, this will affect gradient estimates which are semi-analytic: see Equation (\ref{vb_gradient}).
-Second, the borders method provides only limited sampling of the discrimination border and this sampling is not strongly optimized.
+There are at least two major sources of error for the borders technique.
+First, it provides only limited sampling of the discrimination border and this sampling is not strongly optimized.
 The sampling method, using pairs of training points of opposite class, will tend to favour regions of high density, however directly optimizing for classification skill would be the ideal solution.
-Finally, the probability estimates extrapolate from only a single point.
-All these errors will tend to compound, especially after converting to multiple classes.
-Two of these errors sources also affect SVM-borders but don't seem to have a large effect on the final results.
+Second, the probability estimates extrapolate from only a single point.
+These two errors will tend to compound, especially after converting to multiple classes.

-One potential improvement is to recalibrate the probability estimates as done with the LIBSVM decision in equation (\ref{svm_prob}) \citep{Platt1999,Lin_etal2007}.
-There are many other methods of recalibrating classification probability estimates: see for instance \citet{Niculescu-Mizil_Caruana2005,Zadrozny_Elkan2001}.
-Initial trials have shown some success.
-Recalibrating results for the \dataset{splice} dataset by a simple shift of the threshold value for the decision function, for instance, increases the uncertainty coefficient to 0.43 (accuracy=0.87) for AGF-borders and 0.48 (accuracy=0.88) for SVM-borders.
-This simplest method of recalibration is built in to the libAGF software and was used to good effect in \citet{Mills2009} and \citet{Mills2011}.
-SVM results for the same problem were already well enough calibrated that no significant improvement could be made by the same technique.
-Other problems were better calibrated, even for the borders classifiers.